 Partly this has to do with the nature of this novel itself; any “thriller”—this one psychological and literary, rather than criminal—will naturally involve the reader in the sleuthing process.
 The story here centers around a young British man, Nicholas Urfe, who takes a teaching job on a small Greek island after graduating from Oxford in the mid-1950s.
 There, he meets an erudite, reclusive millionaire with interests in art, psychiatry, theatre, and perhaps the supernatural.
 As their relationship develops, Nicholas’s sense of self and reality become increasingly challenged.
 And perhaps one of Fowles’s greatest gifts as a writer is his ability to build (and maintain) this psychological and narrative tension over such a long book.
 He does so, in large part, by a process of revealing.
 Specifically, what is revealed is an ever-increasing range of possibility and complexity to account for what is taking place, rather than presenting the reader with “clues” that will lead to a particular, finite conclusion.
 So that we, like Nicholas, are constantly forced to assess and reassess our understanding of the world.
 Like practitioners of the scientific method we probe, hypothesize, re-probe, and re-think.
 Yet what is trying to be uncovered is not a “who-done-it”—there are no murders or dead bodies here—but rather larger questions of human action, existence, and desire.

 Again, when I began reading The Magus I knew none of this.
 And because the more suspenseful, psychological, and philosophical qualities of the novel don’t truly emerge until nearly 100 pages into the text, what was pulling me through the story was something else: the voice.
 Sharp.
 Crisp.
 Clear.
-It was so…new!
-For the first time since my bookstore days I felt I’d stumbled into uncharted territory, discovered a new tribe.
+So new!
+For the first time since my bookstore days, I felt I’d stumbled into uncharted territory.
 Yes, yes, you say.
 A voice from the past always sounds new to the person who’s just discovered it.
 This is why teenagers still flock to J.D.
 Salinger, why Ayn Rand stays in print.
 Their language and ideas seem original because they ARE to the reader.

 Well, you say.
 Of course.
 That’s just good writing—no unnecessary language in either case.